 Big Questions Ahead

 While we’re asking questions… How will Apple scale up this program?
-Right now, it’s limited to a dozen companies which allows very tight control over the experience.
+Right now, it’s limited to a dozen companies that allow very tight control over the experience.
 But at some point, I assume it will be open for all companies to participate.

-- Will there be an upfront or ongoing cost?
+- Will there be upfront or ongoing cost?

 - Will it be mandatory to accept Apple Pay?

 - Can we expect a level of review similar to getting on the App Store?

 - How rigorously are they going to police the human-vs-bot expectation or response times?